← Back to Blog

 The Transition to 8-Digit BINs

 Historically, BINs were 6 digits.
-Due to the growing number of card issuers, the industry is transitioning to 8-digit BINs:
+Due to the growing number of card issuers, the industry transitioned to 8-digit BINs:

 Timeline